When it receives an application, the Labour Relations Board (the Board) reviews it to:

 The Code requires that certain types of application be dealt with on an urgent or expedited basis such as strikes, lockouts, picketing, and replacement workers, essential services, or certain unfair labour practices.
 There are also existing expedited time frames for processing certification and decertification applications.
 Each of these types of application have specific and additional filing requirements that you should carefully review the information on those pages before filing an application and for more information on how the Board will process these types of application.

 Before filing an application, make sure you’ve included all the information and documents you intend to rely on.
 Check to see if the Board has a standard form (if applicable).
-Review the Regulations, the Board’s Rules, and the information on this website to confirm what is required for your application.
+Review the Regulations, Rules, and the information on this website to confirm what is required for your application.

 When the Board receives an application, the Registrar or Deputy Registrar will review it for completeness.
 Incomplete applications will not be accepted for filing and will delay the processing of your application.

-Once accepted for filing, the Board will generally send out a letter to you and the responding parties acknowledging receipt and identifying the case number assigned to it.
+If accepted for filing, the Board will generally send out a letter to you and the responding parties acknowledging receipt and identifying the case number assigned to it.

 The Board may ask the responding parties to provide written submissions in response to an application.
 Where it does, the Board will set a submission schedule, identifying the date each party must file their submission with the Board and provide a copy to the other parties.